DigitalPebble/sc-warc/README.md

         builder.setBolt("warc", warcbolt).localOrShuffleGrouping("fetch");
 ```

+Each instance of the bolt will generate a WARC file and close it once it has reached the required size.

 Please note that the WARCHdfsBolt will automatically ack tuples - regardless of whether the writing operation was successful.
 The bolt is also a dead-end and does not output tuples to subsequent bolts.